Free reentry employment tool

 +

 Yes — completely free for individuals.
 No hidden fees, no premium tier, no credit card required.
-The tool will always be free for people who are returning home and need employment help.
-Organizational licensing for nonprofits and agencies is separate and helps fund the free individual access.
+The tool will always be free for people coming home who need employment help.
+Organizational licensing for nonprofits and agencies is separate and helps fund free individual access.

 +

-Will employers know about my background from the resume?
+Will employers know I was incarcerated from the resume?

 +

 No. The output uses standard civilian job language and does not mention incarceration, facility names, or conviction history.
 Whether, when, and how you choose to disclose your background is entirely your decision.
-We don't make that choice for you.
+This tool does not make that choice for you.

 What if I don't have much work experience from inside?